LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 # Security Considerations

-While a valid umion is entirely self-contained from a security point of view, it is important to remember that Lumions by design cannot support anonymity.
+While a valid Lumion is entirely self-contained from a security point of view, it is important to remember that Lumions are designed to NOT support anonymity.
 Transparency and traceability is vital to the Lumion concept, which is why it has a UUID.

 # Related Work